 By accommodating various learning styles, we are able to support the spiritual development of all children.
 We build on the belief that children have a special capacity to experience the presence of God.
 The classrooms are warm, attractive and safe, while the lessons foster a sense of wonder and love for God.
 Children meet in one of three classrooms, divided by level pre-kindergarten to kindergarten, first through third grade and fourth through sixth grade.

-For more information, contact Beth Mendez.
+For more information, or to register your child, contact Beth Mendez.

 Christ Church Cathedral offers summer camps for children that bring a new depth to other offerings in the region.
 During the choir camp, children sing, play instruments, create art, play games, enjoy good meals and explore Christian faith.
 The art camp explores the ways art and the sacred meet through the creation of that art.

 Each week-long camp is led by professional musicians and artists who are passionate about sharing their knowledge, inspiration and spirituality with young people.
 And each is built upon the same principles: to use the sacred space of the cathedral to nurture both the faith and the artistic development of children.